elifehacker/SafetyCulture/README.md

 Should there be an error, the error would be caught and saved to a txt file and it does not stop the processing of the rest of the data stream.

-## Update
+## Demo 1
-1. I created a new process to send data in message_bus.json to be received in the main processor.
+Standalone python script.
+I created a separate process to send data in message_bus.json to be received in the main process.

 ```
 (base) F:\workspace>cd "Data Engineering Test"